Gary Louris: 2005–present: Solo career

 Louris is also a member of the intermittent Midwest musical collective Golden Smog; other members have included fellow Jayhawk Marc Perlman, Jeff Tweedy of Wilco, Dave Pirner and Dan Murphy from Soul Asylum, Kraig Johnson of Run Westy Run and Chris Mars of the Replacements.

 In spring 2005, Louris and Olson toured together, billed as "From the Jayhawks: An Evening with Mark Olson & Gary Louris, Together Again."

 He co-wrote the song "Jealous of the Moon" with Chris Thile in 2005, and it appeared on the Nickel Creek album Why Should the Fire Die?.
 Louris is also a songwriter on the 2006 Dixie Chicks album Taking the Long Way.

 Louris wrote and performed "Every Word," the theme song for the 2006 documentary Wordplay.

 In 2008, Louris released his first solo album, Vagabonds.
 The album was produced by Black Crowes frontman Chris Robinson.

-Of Vagabonds, Louris said in an interview, "It wasn’t my intention to recapture the ’70s or anything, that’s just what comes out when I sing....Once we got the band together for the sessions, it actually reminded me of how the Jayhawks were when we started out.
+Of Vagabonds, Louris said in an interview, "It wasn't my intention to recapture the '70s or anything, that's just what comes out when I sing....Once we got the band together for the sessions, it actually reminded me of how the Jayhawks were when we started out.
 The music is new and exciting for them, and it was good for me to feed off of that."
 Vagabonds was recorded in Laurel Canyon, which is famous for being the center of the 1970s' singer-songwriter scene.

 Robinson also produced a collaboration between Louris and his former Jayhawks bandmate Mark Olson.
-The album, Ready for the Flood, was released in November 2008 (January 2009 in the U.S.).
+The album, Ready for the Flood, was released in November 2008 and January 2009 in the US.

 Louris continued to play occasional solo shows even during periods of Jayhawks activity.
 In 2015, Louris formed a side project called Au Pair with Durham musician Django Haskins from the band The Old Ceremony.
 They released an album, One Armed Candy Bear, in November 2015 on Thirty Tigers followed by a handful of live shows.

+Louris released his second solo album Jump For Joy in 2021.
+On Valentine's Day 2025, Louris' third solo album Dark Country was released on Sham/Thirty Tigers.